captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 “bitterness of slavery.”
 ---
 ## PAOLA:
-Next year be more easy.
+Next year, it be more easy.
 ---
 And more easy year after year after.
 ---